 - Minumum deposit a mere $20

-- Regulated by two Tier-1 jurisdictions the FCA and CySEC
+- Regulated by four Tier-1 jurisdictions the FCA, CySEC, ASIC, and NBRB

 - CFDs only, no option to traditionally invest in indices not offered

 Part 6: Learn How to Trade ETFs Today – Walkthrough

 By now, you are probably feeling clued up enough to begin to trade ETFs.

 At this point, you will need to sign up with a regulated and reputable online broker to facilitate your ETF trades and investments.
 For our walkthrough, we are using commission-free ETF broker Capital.com